Why I Don’t Like the Word “Developer”

 Of course it’s not that simple!
 Writing lines of code require an understanding, a bird-eye view.
 Obviously, not all developers are equal.
 We all have our specialties, things we prefer, fields we’re more performant in.

 Some Developers Use the Word to Avoid Tasks #

 What’s worse is that some developers have taken a taste to this vision.
 A developer writes code, that’s all.
 They don’t have to think about it, the thinking should be done by other people.

 I’ve heard more than once developers complain about things not being their role.
 Designing an interface, designing an algorithm, fixing an unanticipated issue… That’s something they commonly do in France, but I’ve heard that, in other cultures1, everything must be clearly analyzed and detailed: developers just write code.

 That’s a vision I don’t really understand.
 To me, it goes against personal and career growth.
-When I’m asked to describe my role as a tech lead, I usually like to say that I’m “just an experimented developer.”
-But how does an experimented developer become a tech lead if they only write code without ever thinking about it?
+When I’m asked to describe my role as a tech lead, I usually like to say that I’m “just an experienced developer.”
+But how does an experienced developer become a tech lead if they only write code without ever thinking about it?

 “Developer” Is Exclusive #

 When working on a software project, there are many ways to contribute.
 Writing code is only one thing.
 We could also speak of the physical data model (the structure of your database).
 It’s not uncommon for business analysts to design this.

 Yet, defining a physical data model is a technical task.
 It actually requires two skill sets, as you need to understand the data you’ll be manipulating so that you can create an efficient and relevant representation, while mastering the DBMS2 you’ll use so that you can avoid the little traps it includes.